Article Collection

 Let’s start by setting up WireGuard on the VPN server machine.
 It is the central component of the system.

-By convention, we always configure a WireGuard client device as wg0, so our WireGuard server device will be wg1.
+By convention we will always configure a WireGuard client device as wg0

 /etc/wireguard/wg1.conf